 This post may contain affiliate links.
 Read my disclosure policy.

-French Onion Soup is a classic soup recipe that originates in France, made with caramelized onions simmered in beef broth, topped with toast, and melted (often Gruyere) cheese.
-My dad’s version uses mozzarella, which inspired this meatball recipe!
+French Onion Soup is a classic soup recipe that originates in France made with caramelized onions simmered in beef broth, topped with toast, and melted Gruyere cheese or Swiss cheese.
+My dad’s version, which inspired this meatball recipe, uses mozzarella.
+So naturally that’s what I stuff in the meatballs to capture my childhood delight!
+Here’s why it will delight you too:

+- Everything you love about the classic soup.
 While most mozzarella-stuffed meatballs are simmered in tomato sauce, these are smothered in a simple, rich sauce made of beef stock and red wine reminiscent of French onion soup.
-The meatballs are then baked until the cheese inside becomes a pocket of melty deliciousness.
+The meatballs are then baked until the cheese inside becomes a pocket of melty deliciousness surrounding the caramelized onions.

 I love these homemade meatballs because they’re effortlessly delicious.
 Like French onion soup, this recipe packs a ton of flavor all while using humble, easy-to-come-by ingredients.
-Here is an overview, but the full amounts are in the recipe card:
+Here is an overview of what you’ll need to make them, but the full amounts are in the recipe card further down in the post:

 - Onions: I prefer to use a sweeter yellow onion, such as a Vidalia onion.
 You can use your favorite, but this may lead to a stronger flavor.

-- Herbs: Fresh or dried thyme pairs wonderfully with the onions, plus fresh parsley for the meatball mixture.
+- Herbs: Fresh thyme leaves pair wonderfully with the onions, though you can use dried.
+And the recipe also includes fresh parsley for the meatball mixture.

 - Beef Broth: You’ll use beef broth when caramelizing the onions as well as in the sauce that the meatballs will simmer in.